 Go to Hispanic Festival page »

 Kinderfest features live music, kid-friendly activities, a pumpkin patch, pony rides, hay rides, carnival food, and fun for all ages.
 Held annually at Watkins Regional Park, the family festival draws a large regional crowd of 10,000-15,000 and incorporates every area of the park into the day’s activities.

 Jug Bay 10K Run for Wildlife (November)More than 400 participants come from Washington, D.C., Maryland, and Virginia to run or walk the trails at Patuxent River Park in Upper Marlboro.
 Participant registration fees support nature and outdoor education programs in our parks.

-A holiday favorite since 1986, the Winter Festival of Lights offers a winter light show with 1 million lights stretching through Watkins Regional Park in Upper Marlboro.
-The Festival of Lights features energy-saving LED lights, a laser light show, and light show night hikes.
-Sponsorships in the past have included Santa’s Cottage, lights displays and more.
+A holiday favorite since 1986, the Winter Festival of Lights offers a winter light show with more than 1 million lights decorating trees and displays throughout Watkins Regional Park.
+The Winter Festival of Lights features energy-saving LED lights, a laser light show, and light show night hikes and hay rides.
+Sponsorships may include lights displays, giveaways, promotions, and more.

 Go to Winter Festival of Lights page »